May 1, 2023

 Scripture Passage: Deuteronomy 5:6-6:12

 Our families cannot survive apart from a moral base, which is why it takes God to make a home.
-God’s plan for the home is to be so super-charged with spiritual truth and godliness that these things will go from one generation to another.
+God’s plan for the home is to be super-charged with spiritual truth and godliness from one generation to another.

 To do this, we must refer back to the timeless Ten Commandments found in Deuteronomy 5.
 The Ten Commandments declare the great revelation that there is one Lord.
 Scripture declares the fact of God.
 Deuteronomy 6:4 says, “Hear, O Israel, the Lord our God, the Lord is one!”